etaque/elm-transit-router/README.md

     [ contentView address model ]
 ```

-Use `pushPathAddress` for link handling, for instance within that kind of helper:
+Links: use `pushPathAddress` for clink handling, for instance within that kind of helper:

 ```elm
 clickTo : String -> List Attribute